Imam hailed as hero for protecting attacker

 Mahmoud's actions in shielding the driver are said to have quietened a potentially dangerous situation, and helped save lives.

-In a statement, Kacimi added: "I would like to particularly thank our imam ... whose bravery and courage helped calm the immediate situation after the incident and prevented further injuries and potential loss of life."
+Mahmoud said he was in the mosque shortly after prayers when "a brother came in, quite panicked, and said that somebody had run over a group of people and tried to kill them so we rushed out."

+"We found about 15 to 20 people on the scene tending to the injured, administering CPR on the brother who is now deceased, and three people restraining the assailant," he said, adding "they couldn't hold him down and push back the people trying to hit him, so we pushed those people back."

-The Mayor of London, Sadiq Khan, told Sky News that the imam's actions in "calming things down" were "what I'd expect from a good faith leader, from a good Muslim leader."
+The Mayor of London, Sadiq Khan, told Sky News earlier on Monday that the imam's actions in "calming things down" were "what I'd expect from a good faith leader, from a good Muslim leader."

 Deputy Assistant Commissioner Neil Basu, senior national coordinator for counter-terrorism policing, told reporters at Scotland Yard he wanted to praise the members of the public who helped in the immediate aftermath: "Their restraint in the circumstances is commendable."